 Additional meetings may be scheduled as needed.

-The Kitsap PUD has offered to play the role of coordinating an implementation group for WRIA 15.
-Kitsap PUD will use existing capacity as well as seek funding opportunities to support their role, Kitsap PUD will convene interested member entities of the WRIA 15 Committee to form the implementation group in the summer of 2021.
+KPUD has offered to play the role of coordinating an implementation group for WRIA 15 using existing capacity and will seek funding opportunities to support their role.
+KPUD will convene interested member entities of the Committee to form the implementation group in the summer of 2021.
 This group will consider the following activities related to plan implementation:

-Redefining the WRIA 15 Committee, which could include a new name, charter, and supporting interlocal agreement.
+Redefining the WRIA 15 Committee, which could include a new name, charter, and/or supporting interlocal agreement.